Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Why should the Product Owner be present at the Daily Scrum? (choose the best answer)

-- [x] He/She doesn’t need to be there.
+- [x] He/She doesn't need to be there.
 - [ ] To hear about impediments in functionality.
-- [ ] To represent the stakeholder’s point of view.
+- [ ] To represent the stakeholder's point of view.
 - [ ] To participate as a Scrum Team member.

 **[⬆ Back to Top](#table-of-contents)**